rackerlabs/rackspace-how-to/content/exchange/rackspace-directory-sync-operation-guide.md

 ### Rename a Hosted Service security group

+Use the following steps to rename a Hosted Service security group:

 1. On the Directory Sync Settings page, select **Do Not Sync** from the email service list and then click **Save & Start Sync**.

-2. In Active Directory, rename the security group and the pre-Windows 2000 group name.
+2. In Active Directory, rename the security group and the pre-Windows&reg;
+    2000 group name.
 The group name and pre-Windows 2000 group name must be identical.